kbdaitch/bardo.github.com/source/_posts/improved-angular-foundation-modal-with-timeout.md

 ---

-**EDIT: Aug 20th 2014: found a minor bug with the way manual dismisses/closes were setting `.closed` to `true` but were missing the case where user triggered close/dismiss using `ModalInstanceCtrl` `$scope.ok` or `$scope.cancel`.
-The gist has been updated to set that for all cases in the `unregister` function.
-Also, the unregister function would now need to be called in the wrapper's dismiss and closed for pool maintainence.**

 In my earlier {% post_link angular-foundation-modal-with-timeout post%}, I presented the problem of not being able to intercept the closing/dismissing of a modal from the UI.
-While searching for an answer to that problem I ended up improving and simplifying the ModalService wrapper.
+While searching for an answer <!-- more --> to that problem I ended up improving and simplifying the ModalService wrapper.

 ### Salient Features of this Update ###